codenart/codenart.github.io/_posts/2-css/2017-08-24-css-14-frameworks-icons.md

 date: 2017-08-24 06:05:00
 ---

-From the very early tutorials on this website, we've met many free & cool stuff:
-Atom Editor, Github Pages, Free Images Hosting, etc...
+From the very early tutorials, we've met many free & cool stuff: Atom Editor, Github Pages, Free Images Hosting, etc...
 And now, we're gonna add some more things to the list. :D

-A framework is `free` code that is shared by experienced developers to help us build things easier.
+A framework is `free` code that is shared by skilled developers to help us build things easier.
 Just imagine that you were the code star, you'd have created common components: navigation bar, dropdown, images slider, etc...
 And now, you want to share your code by allowing me to download your CSS file and a document to show me examples about those components.
 So, I can use your components by embedding your CSS file to my HTML documents and copy/paste some HTML snippets from your examples.

 It does not mean that my website will have the same look as yours.
 I can add my own CSS file to override the outlook of any component and my website still look